 We hope you find this knowledge base useful and enjoy using Appdome!

-Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs, and APIs to iOS and Android apps.
+Appdome is a mobile security platform that allows users to add a wide variety of features, SDKs, and APIs to iOS and Android apps.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to easily integrate features to any mobile app – instantly, no code or coding required.

 During the building process, adapters are added to the app to achieve the desired added functionality, therefore the app’s original signature is invalidated and it must be re-signed to allow deploying the app on mobile devices.
 Appdome allows signing your app easily and simply by running a single script.